AlfonsEdbom/Soltaire/README.md

 > [!NOTE]
 > Highlights information that users should take into account, even when skimming.
+> This is yet another line of important information that needs to be highlighted by the viewed, even when they are just skimming through the README very quickly

 > [!IMPORTANT]
 > Crucial information necessary for users to succeed.